incorrect handling of angle bending leads to errors for obtuse angles and crashes for angles of 180

 So the real problem is what to do when cos_theta falls outside the domain!
 Suggestions?
 What does AMBER do in these cases?
 Set the force to zero?
 In that case it probably becomes discontinuous.

 It's not that we haven't thought of this before, we have, but for proteins it is not a problem.

-#5 Updated by David Mobley about 12 years ago
+#5 Updated by David Mobley over 12 years ago

 I've been doing a little more testing, and, perhaps not surprisingly, this all works basically fine in double precision, presumably because the extra precision means that cos_theta never hits exactly +1 or -1.
 Of course, that's not really a solution if you want to be able to use single precision.